 The Employee's Withholding Allowance Certificate (W-4) and Salary Deposit Requests are attached and submitted together to the Financial Officer.
-The forms are required in the Payroll Office one month before the first pay date each semester/session.
-The "GFSA" is approved and processed electronically.
+The forms are required in the Payroll Office before the "GFSA" is approved and processed electronically.

 Appointments are to be submitted in accordance with stipends authorized in the Table of Stipends for Graduate Assistants.